kaishin/redalemeden.com/content/posts/2011-07-29-on-skeuomorphism/index.md

 ![iPad keyboard](ipad-keyboard.jpg) _The iPad keyboard on iOS 6._

 Skeuomorphism is [not new][quicktime] at Apple; They have, on multiple occasions, shipped user interfaces that heavily borrowed from the physical objects they are based on.
-The most recent episode involves the redesigned iCal and Address Book in Lion, sporting a new skeuomorphic look similar to their iPad counterparts—Calendar and Contacts.
+The most recent episode involves the redesigned iCal and Address Book in Lion, sporting a new skeuomorphic look similar to their iPad counterparts---Calendar and Contacts.

 ![iCal interface in OSX Lion](ical-lion.jpg) _iCal interface in OS X Lion_